 is open to Sophomores, Juniors and Seniors in good academic and disciplinary standing.

 The program expenses are covered by Saint Anselm College tuition, fees and apartment cost without meal plan.
 Students enroll in four courses earning Saint Anselm College credit, many of which fulfill Saint Anselm College core curriculum requirements.
-Weekly tours and cultural workshops are also included as part of Chiavi, the required core course.
+Sixteen weekly tours and cultural workshops are also included as part of Chiavi, the required core course.

 Students live in fully furnished apartments located in the historic center within walking distance of the school.

 A 10-day semester break and two long weekends allow for travel and exploration further afield.

 SUMMER 6-week archaeological field school

 is open to all Saint Anselm College students and alumni.

 The cost for the archaeological field school is $3600 for 6 weeks which includes full room and board, transportation to and from the sites, hands-on archaeological training in both the field and labs and weekly lectures.

 Airfare and optional Saint Anselm College course credit for CL280 (4 or 8 hours) are not included.

 Weekends are free to explore Orvieto or more.